 A total of 875 Applicable Registry Operators voted out of a total possible 1,228, reaching the following thresholds:

 - Fee Threshold: affirmative approvals of Applicable Registry Operators accounted for 76.59% of the total amount of fees paid to ICANN by all Applicable Registry Operators during the previous calendar year, thus achieving the required two-thirds (66.66%) and resulting in approval by this threshold.

 - Majority Threshold: 71.09% of Applicable Registry Operators voted affirmatively, reaching a majority and resulting in approval by this threshold.

-The next step is to obtain ICANN Board approval of the Global Amendment.
-Subsequently, ICANN organization will notify the ICANN community and provide applicable notices to registry operators.
+The ICANN Board approved the Global Amendment on 18 May 2017.
+Subsequently, ICANN organization notified the ICANN community and provided applicable notices to registry operators.

 Throughout this vote, ICANN organization updated this section approximately once every two weeks with progress of the vote towards the two thresholds required to achieve Applicable Registry Operator Approval pursuant to Section 7.6(j)(ii) of the base New gTLD Registry Agreement.
 The charts shown below display the final results as 10 April 2017.